zakame/chef-perlbrew/README.md

 * Attributes
-  * :perlbrew - The brewed perl to attach the library to (e.g. perl-5.14.2), and it is not installed, the `perlbrew_perl` LWRP will be used to brew and install it.
+  * :perlbrew - The brewed perl to attach the library to (e.g. perl-5.14.2), and it is not installed, the `perlbrew_perl` resource will be used to brew and install it.
 If this attribute is not specified, it will be derived from the `perlbrew_lib` name.

 ### perlbrew_cpanm
-This LWRP installs CPAN modules to a given perlbrew perl or local::lib using cpanm (App::cpanminus).
+This resource installs CPAN modules to a given perlbrew perl or local::lib using cpanm (App::cpanminus).

 * Actions